 You don’t need to sacrifice all pleasures in your life in order to improve the lives of others.
 You don’t need to go vegan, zero-waste and fossil fuel free overnight, or ever.
 Some changes may be difficult, some easy, some have a huge impact and some might be small.
 What is important is that we live the best life that we can and try to regularly take steps towards sustainable living!
 At the end of the day we need to live by our own values so we can sit down and say – I did my best and I had fun doing it.

-We live on a beautiful planet.
-A mass of green and blue floating in the black vastness of space.
-Nature has created endless examples of unbelievable beauty.
-The symmetry of snowflakes, the writhing of rivers, the dense mass of jungle, the unbelievable colours and patterns found in flowers and coral reefs.
-Life has evolved into spectacular creatures and plants – the chameleon, the tiger, the whale shark, the praying mantis, the orchid etc. We could continue this list all day!
+We live on a beautiful planet, a gorgeous mass of green and blue floating in the black vastness of space.
+Nature has created endless examples of unbelievable beauty!
+From the symmetry of snowflakes, the writhing of rivers and the dense mass of jungle to the unbelievable colours and patterns found in flowers and coral reefs.
+Life has evolved into spectacular creatures and plants: the chameleon, the tiger, the whaleshark, the praying mantis, the orchid etc. We could continue this list all day!

 In today’s world we have become so disconnected from nature.
 We want things, we want a bigger house and a faster car.
 We want more, we want what is easy, we want it faster and we are disconnected from how our choices impact the world.